Blackpool Tory group leader resigns after MP fallout

 Councillor Tony Williams has led the Tory group for the past eight years.

-He said he signed a letter of no confidence in Blackpool South MP Scott Benton and he was then suspended from the Conservative party so he subsequently stood down.
+He said he signed a letter of no confidence in Blackpool South MP Scott Benton and was then suspended from the Conservative party, so he subsequently stood down.

 Mr Benton said his focus was on serving the residents of Blackpool South.

+The MP served as a councillor in Yorkshire and a primary school teacher before being elected in 2019 with a majority of 3,690 over Labour's Gordon Marsden.

+Mr Marsden, who was elected in 1997, was the seat's first Labour MP, as all its previous incumbents had been Tories, but Mr Benton's victory saw a nine-point swing back to the Conservatives.

-Mr Williams said he signed the letter of no confidence - along with a number of other local Conservative councillors on the Labour-controlled authority - asking Mr Benton to stand down as an MP at the next election.
+Mr Williams said he signed the letter of no confidence, along with a number of other local Conservative councillors on the Labour-controlled authority, which asked Mr Benton to stand down as an MP at the next election.

-Mr Williams said he was then suspended from the Conservative party and subsequently resigned, saying he could not continue due to having no "working relationship" with Mr Benton.
+He said he was then suspended from the Conservative party and subsequently resigned, saying he could not continue due to having no "working relationship" with Mr Benton.

-Mr Williams, who plans to remain on the council as an independent councillor, said local Tories have "never had any support" from Mr Benton and claims some councillors have never even met the MP.
+Mr Williams, who plans to remain on the council as an independent councillor, said local Tories have "never had any support" from Mr Benton and claimed some councillors have never even met the MP.

-In response, Mr Benton said: "I was unanimously readopted by the Blackpool South Conservative Association last year as the candidate for the next General Election.
+In response, Mr Benton said he was "unanimously readopted by the Blackpool South Conservative Association last year as the candidate for the next general election".

-"Following the suspension of Councillor Williams from the party, I hope that the local association can move on and concentrate upon fighting May's local elections.
+"Following the suspension of Councillor Williams from the party, I hope that the local association can move on and concentrate upon fighting May's local elections," he said.

 "As ever, my focus will be on serving the residents of Blackpool South."